nschorgh/Planetary-Code-Collection/README.txt

-ACKNOWLEDGEMENTS:
+ACKNOWLEDGMENTS:

 2006: Troy Hudson discovered a grid-point offset in conductionT and conductionQ, which has been corrected.

 2005: Thanks to Mischa Kreslavsky for providing correct formulas for energy balance on a slope.

 * Many Thanks to Andy Vaught for developing an open-source Fortran 95 compiler (www.g95.org).
 The early versions of this code were developed with this compiler.

-2001: Samar Khatiwala has invented an elegant implementation of the upper radiation boundary condition for a Crank-Nicolson method
+2001: Samar Khatiwala has invented an elegant implementation of the upper radiation boundary condition for the Crank-Nicolson method.

+SUPPORT: This code development was supported by NASA, Caltech, and the University of Hawaii.
+And, undoubtedly, some parts were written without support.

 -NS